The wooden frame of the building

 Jensen Investment Management takes a different tactic, preferring instead a collaborative effort, relying on the brain power of a whole team to bring the best ideas forward.
 At Jensen, all investment decisions are made by consensus.
 After lengthy research, which culminates in the writing of a 30- to 50-page analyst report, managers and analysts talk through their picks to get other team members’ buy-in.
 The process is rigorous and meant to challenge assumptions.
 By doing this, Jensen avoids any inherent bias that could come from spending so much time researching a single stock.

-“With our team approach other people are able to see the stock from a fresh perspective and point out potential problems,” explains Adam Calamar, portfolio manager with the Jensen Quality Growth and Quality Value Strategies.
+“With our team approach other people are able to see the stock from a fresh perspective and point out potential problems,” explains Adam Calamar, portfolio manager with the Jensen Quality Growth and Quality Mid Cap Strategies.

 A consensus on a home improvement retailer